Sustainable Urban Living – East Village

 - The London Olympic Athletes’ Village is the largest sustainable homes project in the UK.

-- Prior to construction, the Olympic Delivery Authority (ODA, 2015) excavated and cleaned more than 2.3 million cubic metres of contaminated soil.
+- Before construction, the Olympic Delivery Authority (ODA, 2015) excavated and cleaned more than 2.3 million cubic metres of contaminated soil.